By Kara Sherrer

 Give yourself plenty of time to apply.

-“For international applicants, I find that it can take about two years of prep time from when I meet potential applicants (to when they apply),” Killingsworth says.
-This is partly due to the entrance exams: Admissions reps recommend at least 100 total hours of prep work for the GMAT or the GRE, and it may take more time for international applicants if they’re not used to standardized tests.
+“For international applicants, I find that it often can take about two years of prep time from when I meet potential applicants (to when they apply),” Killingsworth said.
+This is partly due to the entrance exams: Admissions reps recommend at least 100 total hours of prep work for the GMAT or the GRE, as well as the IELTS or TOEFL, and it may take more time for international applicants if they’re not used to standardized tests.

 Many applicants, whether international or domestic, also find they need to take the GMAT or GRE more than once to achieve a competitive score.
 Killingsworth encourages international applicants to consult with her about the competitiveness of their score before applying if they are unsure.